Traveling to Ho Chi Minh City in the rainy season?! That is great news!

 Since it’s hard to determine where to eat, we will have a post on the best restaurants to try in Ho Chi Minh City soon!

 If you’re a fan of eating Japanese food, check out our guide of affordable Japanese restaurants to try in Ho Chi Minh.
+Otherwise, try these burger places or dessert shops.

 6. Go bowling.